 The Indians start the season drubbing the Browns, 21-4, to establish the major league mark for the most runs scored by one club on Opening Day.
 Cleveland tallies 12 times in the eighth inning with the help of five St. Louis errors.

-WGN broadcasts its first regular season baseball game, detailing Grover Alexander and the Cubs defeat the Pirates on Opening Day, 8-2.
+WGN broadcasts the first fully-live regular season baseball game, detailing Grover Alexander and the Cubs defeat of the Pirates on a chilly Opening Day, 8-2.
 Quin Ryan is behind the microphone doing play-by-play from a perch on the Wrigley Field roof.

 President Herbert Hoover, continuing the tradition started by William Taft in 1910, throws out the ceremonial first pitch before the Red Sox edge the hometown Senators, 4-3.
-The Chief Executive, who is historically thought to be a southpaw, will do the honors six times during his one term in the White House, all four Opening Days at Washington's Griffith Stadium and two World Series games played at Shibe Park in the 1929 and 1930 Fall Classics.
+The Chief Executive, who is historically thought to be a southpaw, will do the honors right-handed six times during his one term in the White House, all four Opening Days at Washington's Griffith Stadium and two World Series games played at Shibe Park in the 1929 and 1930 Fall Classics.

 At Sportsman's Park, Eddie Morgan, appearing as a pinch-hitter in the Cardinals' 12-7 loss to Chicago, hits a home run in his first major league first at-bat.
 The round-tripper will be the 21 year-old rookie's only career homer during his brief stint with St. Louis and Brooklyn.

 Bobo Newsom signs as a free agent with the Senators.
 The 41 year-old right hander, who will not appear with the club until the 1952 season, becomes the first major leaguer to join the same team on five different occasions (1935-37, '42, '43, '46-47, '52).